EdgarTip/ProjetoComp/README.md

 If you want to use a test case from the tests folder use the following example command (for goal 3): ./gocompiler -s < ../Tests/(name_of_file.dgo)

-Implemented by:
+Any problem or sugestion contact:
-Edgar Filipe Ferreira Duarte |
+Edgar Duarte <edgarduarte@student.dei.uc.pt>
-Rodrigo Francisco Ferreira
+Rodrigo Ferreira <rodrigoferreira@student.dei.uc.pt>